Ronicasss/SLAM_with_OSM_priors/README.md

 if commands don't work try to source the terminals (especially required by terminal 2 for roslaunch and terminal 4 for rviz).

-Bags are created with the tool [kitti2bag](https://github.com/tomas789/kitti2bag) from [kitti raw sequences](http://www.cvlibs.net/datasets/kitti/raw_data.php).
+Bags are created with the tool [kitti2bag](https://github.com/tomas789/kitti2bag) from [kitti raw sequences](http://www.cvlibs.net/datasets/kitti/raw_data.php) synced.
 I had to modify the tool to remove the publication of the tf map -> base_link